areca/misc/README.md

-workspace for misc projects, playground
+workspace for misc projects, playground, some parts are divided into folders